-The Customer's Canvas backend consists of several web services that expose REST API.
+The BackOffice backend provides several web services that expose REST API.
 In this article we will give you some guidelines on how to work with them.

 At the moment, these are the following backend services:

 - Asset Storage API - manages Customer's Canvas data, CRUD operations for the designs, fonts, images, etc.

 - Asset Processor API - works with Customer's Canvas data when you need to process it, e.g. importing designs, getting previews, and similar operations.

 - Design Atoms API - mostly needed when working with the design object model, e.g. when you create your own editor.